alda-lang/alda/README.md

 ## Demo

-First start Alda server (this may take a minute):
+First start the Alda server (this may take a minute):

     alda up